 The production of avocado oil is very similar to the production of olive oil.
 Avocado oil is produced from de-pitted and de-skinned avocados.
 For the oil pressing process, only the avocado flesh (puree or pulp) is used.
 Afterwards, the flesh is ground to avocado pulp and then malaxed for approx. 40-60 minutes at 45-50°C.

-The ultrasonic processor can be easily integrated into any existing oil pressing line in order to improve the oil extraction so that a higher amount of oil from same amount of the raw material is recovered.
+The ultrasonic processor can be easily integrated into any existing avocado oil extraction line in order to improve the oil pressing so that a higher amount of oil from same amount of the raw material is recovered.